-This section reviews how existing GMPLS functions can be applied to MPLS-TP.
+This section reviews how existing GMPLS functions can be applied to $\ensuremath{\mathsf{MPLS-TP}}$.

 4.1.1.
-In-Band and Out-Of-Band Control and Management
+In-Band and Out-Of-Band Control

 GMPLS supports both in-band and out-of-band control.
-The terms inband and out-of-band typically refer to the relationship of the management and control planes relative to the data plane.
-The terms may be used to refer to the management plane independent of the control plane, or to both of them in concert.
+The terms in-band and out-of-band, in the context of this document, refer to the relationship of the control plane relative to the management and data planes.
+The terms may be used to refer to the control plane independent of the management plane, or to both of them in concert.
+The remainder of this section describes the relationship of the control plane to the management and data planes.

 There are multiple uses of both terms in-band and out-of-band.
 The terms may relate to a channel, a path or a network.
 Each of these can be used independently or in combination.
 Briefly, some typical usage of the terms are as follows:

+o In-band

-In-band This term is used to refer to cases where management and/or control plane traffic is sent using or embedded in the same communication channel used to transport the associated user data.
+This term is used to refer to cases where control plane traffic is sent in the same communication channel used to transport associated user data or management traffic.
 IP, MPLS, and Ethernet networks are all examples where control traffic is typically sent in-band with the data traffic.
+An example of this case in the context of MPLS-TP is where control plane traffic is sent via the MPLS Generic Associated Channel (G-ACh), see [RFC5586], using the same LSP as controlled user traffic.